justinchapdelaine/copy-tool/README.md

 # copy-tool
-Used to copy data on a Windows machine using the build in robocopy command.
+A tool to copy data on a Windows machine using the build-in robocopy command.